oar-team/cigri/doc/documentation/doc_api.rst

-POST        /campaigns                              Submit a new campaign PUT         /campaigns/<campaign_id>                Update a campaign (status, name) DELETE      /campaigns/<campaign_id>                Delete a campaign
+POST        /campaigns                              Submit a new campaign PUT         /campaigns/<campaign_id>                Update a campaign (status, name) DELETE      /campaigns/<campaign_id>                Delete a campaign GET         /campaigns/<campaign_id>/events         List the open events for the given campaign DELETE      /campaigns/<campaign_id>/events         Fix (close) all the events for the given campaign GET         /notifications                          List notification subscriptions for the current user POST        /notifications/mail                     Subscribe to the mail notification service POST        /notifications/jabber                   Subscribe to the jabber notification service DELETE      /notifications/<mail|jabber>            Unsubscribe from a notification service GET         /events/<id>                            Get a specific event DELETE      /events/<id>                            Fix (close) a specific event DELETE      /events/<id>?resubmit                   Fix (close) a specific event and resubmit the job
 =========== ======================================= ==========================================================

 Accessing the API